How to Solve Exponential Equations using Logarithms

 We will need a different strategy to solve this exponential equation.
 Observe that we can actually convert this into a factorable trinomial.
 First, we let m = e x.
 Rewrite the exponential expression using this substitution.

-Factor out the trinomial as product of two binomials.
+Factor out the trinomial as a product of two binomials.
 Then replace m by e x again.